Originally posted 24th May 2021

 Simple and yet highly attractive, the herringbone pattern is the most popular and classic design for parquet flooring.
 Herringbone blocks are laid at right-angles so they form an interlocking pattern across the floor.
 The points are aligned either parallel to the longest wall or running towards the main window.

 Depending on your ambitions for the overall decor and atmosphere of your room, you might go for any number of the distinctive colours, tones and textures available across our ranges.
 Unfinished engineered oak complements rooms with a lighter, more neutral tone, as does grey herringbone flooring.
-Or for a deeper, richer effect it’s worth considering any number of the dark herringbone types, from antique oak to charcoal vinyl and more.
+Or for a deeper, richer effect it’s worth considering any number of the dark herringbone types, from smoked to charcoal vinyl and more.

 You might also want to explore more diverse effects, such as Distressed or Reclaimed Herringbone Flooring.
 These can give your rooms a more traditional edge, as if they have a story to tell.